appwrite/playground-for-web/README.md

 **Work in Progress**

-Appwrite playground is a simple way to explore the Appwrite API & JS SDK (0.5 version).
-Use the source code of this page to learn how to use the different Appwrite JS SDK features.
+Appwrite playground is a simple way to explore the Appwrite API & Web SDK (0.6.* version).
+Use the source code of this page to learn how to use the different Appwrite Web SDK features.

 ![Appwrite Playground](preview.png)